Hungarian invasion of Carpatho-Ukraine: First Vienna Award

-The head of the Hungarian delegation at the talks in Komárno - the Minister of Foreign Affairs of the Kingdom of Hungary Kálmán Kánya asked the signatories of the Munich Agreement to act as judges on the issue of delimitation.
-As the United Kingdom and the French Republic withdrew, German Foreign Minister Joachim von Ribbentrop and Italian Foreign Minister Galeazzo Chano became arbitrators.
-On October 29, the Czechoslovak Republic and the Kingdom of Hungary formally proposed to Italy and Germany to hold an arbitration, agreeing in advance with its results.
+The head of the Hungarian delegation at the talks in Komárno, the Minister of Foreign Affairs of the Kingdom of Hungary Kálmán Kánya, asked the signatories of the Munich Agreement to act as judges on the issue of delimitation.
+As the United Kingdom and the French Republic withdrew, German Foreign Minister Joachim von Ribbentrop and Italian Foreign Minister Galeazzo Ciano became arbitrators.
+On October 29, the Czechoslovak Republic and the Kingdom of Hungary formally proposed to Italy and Germany that an arbitration be held, agreeing in advance with its results.

-At the arbitration held on November 2, 1938 in Vienna, the Czechoslovak delegation, among others, prepared to present their views and representatives of Carpathian Ukraine - Augustyn Voloshyn and Slovakia - Jozef Tiso, but at the initiative of Ribbentrop they were not given the floor, because autonomy, which they represented could not be considered as a third party.
-According to the results of the First Vienna Award, the Kingdom of Hungary was given territories with an area of 11,927 km2, including the Carpatho-Ukrainian 1,537 km2.
-Between 57 and 84% of their population were Hungarians, according to Czechoslovak and Hungarian statistics, respectively.
+At the arbitration held on November 2, 1938, in Vienna, the Czechoslovak delegation, among others, prepared to present their views, as well as the representatives of Carpathian Ukraine (Avgustyn Voloshyn) and of Slovakia (Jozef Tiso), but at the initiative of Ribbentrop they were not given the floor, because autonomy, which they represented could not be considered as a third party.
+By the First Vienna Award, the Kingdom of Hungary was given territories with an area of 11,927 km2, including the Carpatho-Ukrainian territory (1,537 km2).
+Between 57% and 84% of their population were Hungarians, according to Czechoslovak and Hungarian statistics, respectively.

-Carpathian Ukraine then lost its two main cities - Uzhgorod and Mukachevo, as well as all fertile lands.
+Carpathian Ukraine then lost its two main cities (Uzhgorod and Mukachevo) as well as all fertile lands.
 On November 12, they were officially incorporated into the Kingdom of Hungary by a resolution of the country's parliament.
-However, the decisions of the First Vienna Award did not satisfy the acquiring country, Hungary did not resing on the restoration of her old borders.
+However, the decisions of the First Vienna Award did not satisfy the acquiring country, Hungary did not resign on the restoration of her old borders.